Copyright The OpenTelemetry Authors

 - The server request hook is passed a server span and ASGI scope object for every incoming request.

-- The client request hook is called with the internal span and an ASGI scope when the method ``receive`` is called.
+- The client request hook is called with the internal span, and ASGI scope and event when the method ``receive`` is called.

-- The client response hook is called with the internal span and an ASGI event when the method ``send`` is called.
+- The client response hook is called with the internal span, and ASGI scope and event when the method ``send`` is called.

 For example,